 - 24th September 2020 pubs and restaurants ordered to close by 10pm and 'Rule of 6' applies. - 14th October 2020 new Covid tiers come into force.
-Slough is placed in Tier 1 medium level alert. - 24th October 2020 Slough moves into Tier 2 high level alert, which introduced a ban on household mixing. - 5th November 2020 Prime Minister announces a new national 'lockdown' until 2nd December. - 26th November 2020 new Tier system is introduced in England to come into force on 2nd December.
-Slough enters Tier 3 - very high alert which means pubs and restaurants remain closed following national 'lockdown' and household mixing remains banned. - 19th December 2020 Government revises Tier system with a new Level 4 Tier Stay at Home with restrictions similar to those during the national 'lockdown' in November.
-The Government decides to put Slough into this highest Tier. - 4th January 2021 Prime Minister announces new national 'lockdown' for England. - 22nd February 2021 Government publishes a "roadmap" for gradually easing Covid restrictions, starting with the re-opening of schools to all children from 8th March 2021.
+Slough is places in Tier 1 medium level alert. - 24th October 2020 Slough moves into Tier 2 high level alert, which introduced a ban on household mixing. - 5th November 2020 Prime Minister announces a new national 'lockdown' until 2nd December. - 26th November 2020 new Tier system is introduced in England to come into force on 2nd December.
+Slough will enter Tier 3 very high alert which means pubs and restaurants remain closed following national 'lockdown' and household mixing remains banned. - 19th December 2020 Government revises Tier system with a new Level 4 Tier Stay at Home with restrictions similar to those during the national 'lockdown' in November.
+The Government decides to put Slough into this highest Tier. - 4th January 2021 Prime Minister announces new national 'lockdown' for England. - 22nd February 2021 Government publishes a "roadmap" to gradually ease restrictions over the coming months, starting with the full reopening of schools to all pupils from 8th March 2021.